kotalco/docs/ethereum/clique.md

 ```
 {% endcode %}

-In this node, we're using Hyperledger besu client `client: besu`, and we're loading the node private key from Kubernetes secretd called `besu-clique-nodekey`.
+In this node, we're using Hyperledger besu client `client: besu`, enabling JSON-RPC server `rpc: true` so we can query number of peers later in this tutorial, and we're loading the node private key from Kubernetes secretd called `besu-clique-nodekey`.

 The node private key will give the node a unique identity and node URL, and will allow the node to generate blocks, because the address `0xbAa5f05af4A67A467cEcA89085f162aFb4206Aaa` that's corresponding to the node private key is in the initial block signers.